camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/multiple-engines.md

 In general, tests have shown that Optmize puts a very low strain on the engine and its impact on the engine's operations are in almost all cases neglectable.

-# Authentication/Authorization in the multiple engine setup
+## Authentication and Authorization in the multiple engine setup

 When you configure multiple engines in Optimize, each process engine can host different users with a different set of authorizations.
 If a user is logging in, Optimize will try to authenticate and authorize the user on each configured engine.
 In case you are not familiar with how the authorization/authentication works for a single engine scenario, please checkout the [User Access Management](./user-management.md) and [Authorization Management](./authorization-management.md) documentation first.